-This year at the beginning of August 2016, Nuxeo participated in the 2016 DoDIIS convention, showcasing our Content Management Platform to the U.S. Intelligence Community and thousands of participants.
-As our expansion and company growth continues, we are seeing great traction in the Federal space due to our impressive system architecture, supporting the changing and modern needs of large enterprises.
+This year at the beginning of August 2016, Nuxeo participated in the 2016 DoDIIS convention, showcasing our Content Services Platform to the U.S. Intelligence Community and thousands of participants.
+As our expansion and company growth continues, we are seeing great traction in the Federal IT modernization space due to our impressive content management system architecture, supporting the changing and modern needs of large enterprises.

 Considering that the goal of Intelligence is to make sense of information and reach informed, timely and actionable conclusions, IT systems need to have supporting capabilities.

 Gathering capability of information evolves and improves.
 Ever increasing volumes of content are stored and analyzed.
 This content must be processed and distributed effectively, delivered appropriately, secured properly and searched quickly and purposely.
 Speed matters and efficiency is integral to effectively acting on conclusions and information.
 The sources of content is also more diverse and agencies need to share effectively, regardless of their different processes and data structures.

 We witnessed an increasing importance placed on Open Standards and interoperability of systems.
 To facilitate efficient sharing of information between various agencies, having different processes and storage structures for content, they are looking to move away from narrow focused and numerous applications, to systems that can achieve and integrate a wider range of purposes and content types.
 While this can be achieved by interfacing different systems through transformations of data, this introduces additional performance overhead lowering efficiency and increased administration and maintenance costs.

 The strong interest in the Nuxeo Platform is based on our support in addressing these concerns.
 In terms of content itself, our capability is centered around handing complexity, diversity, volume, and security.